murtazaokkk/murtazaokkk/README.md

 ## About Me 🧑‍💻

 Hey there!
-I'm [Murtaza], your friendly neighborhood 17-year-old coding shithole and 3D modeling enthusiast.
+I'm Murtaza, your friendly neighborhood 17-year-old coding shithole and 3D modeling enthusiast.
 I've been creating magic with code since I was 12—yeah, I started early.
 I also dabble in 3D modeling, which i sometimes suck at

 Founder and CEO of **Racemfd**, a company that... well, let's just say it's as ambitious as I am.
 So, yeah, I run my own thing while also juggling school, projects, and attempting to keep my sleep schedule under control (spoiler: it's not working).